hans/hans.github.com/about.md

 computer science, linguistics, and economics.
 I participate in the [Stanford NLP Group](http://nlp.stanford.edu).

-This blog is a central place for me to publish my musings on NLP, functional programming, linguistics, economics, mathematics, philosophy, and all sorts of other fascinating things.
+This blog is a central place for me to publish my musings on (computational) linguistics, functional programming, economics, mathematics, philosophy, and all sorts of other fascinating things.

 ### Around the web